AndrewBergman1/mGPS_GA/README.md

 Good results from the GA.
 I've ran lasso.py 0.3 0.9 0.05 500 500 2 500 3 and the following results were yielded.
 MSE = 122.
 I will try to further reduce it by implementing crossvalidation.
 ![Alt text](https://github.com/AndrewBergman1/mGPS_GA/blob/main/results/GA_epochs/220424.png)
 ![Alt text](https://github.com/AndrewBergman1/mGPS_GA/blob/main/results/model_performance/220424.png)

+Although the results are a lot better than what's previously been attained, the outcome is still not good enough.